arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 	var_dump(flock($fp, LOCK_EX));
 	# true

-So you don’t even get warnings...

-But on mode `w` you get an error:
+Not even a warning; but on mode `w` you get an error:

 	$fp = fopen('/etc', 'w');
 	PHP Warning:  fopen(/etc): failed to open stream: Is a directory in php shell code on line 1